 Most homes built since 1920 have a gap between internal and external walls.
 Filling the cavity with insulating mineral wool and foam means that cold air's kept out, and warm air in.

 Cavity wall insulation is one of the cheapest energy-saving home improvements, and pays for itself very quickly.
-Though if you're looking to do this, note you may be entitled to Free Insulation anyway.
+(If you're looking to do this, note you may be entitled to Free Insulation anyway.)

 Double-glazing your home means you're doubly protected – from your heat getting out and from the cold getting in.
-The layer of gas between the two windows traps heat inside.
+The layer of air between the two windows traps heat inside.

-While it's expensive, so can take longer to recoup your outlay, double glazing could boost your home's value, as it's often top of buyers' wishlists.
+While it's expensive, so can take longer to recoup your outlay, double-glazing can boost your home's value, as it's often top of buyers' wishlists.

-Draught-proofing is where you check windows and doors, floors, loft hatches, electrical fittings and pipework for anywhere that cold air is getting in, then stop up the gaps.
+Draught-proofing is where you check windows and doors, floors, loft hatches, electrical fittings and pipework for anywhere that cold air is getting in, then seal up the gaps.

 It's a simple measure with a big impact.
-It's also one you could easily do DIY - check out this Energy Saving Trust guide.
+It's also one you can easily do yourself – check out this Energy Saving Trust guide.

 Solid wall insulation

-Solid walls don't have a cavity gap between the internal and external walls - and they're much harder to insulate.
-It's common on houses built before 1920.
+Solid walls don't have a gap between the internal and external walls - and they're much harder to insulate.
+They're common in houses built before 1920.

 Those with solid walls can choose whether to insulate them inside or outside.
 If outside, a layer of insulation material is fixed to the existing walls, and then covered with protective cladding/render.
 You can paint it, add brick slips, or even pebble-dash it.

-Internal solid wall insulation is much cheaper than external, but is more disruptive.
+Internal solid wall insulation is much cheaper than external, but installing it is more disruptive.

-Boilers are the biggest contributor to your energy bills.
+Boilers are the biggest contributor to your energy bills – around 55% of what you spend a year.
 The more efficient your boiler is, the more heat it can produce from each unit of gas.